wolfhagenj/ZooarchMixMod/README.md

 - "Reference_obs" is the relevant observed measurement from the standard animal (used to calculate LSI values)
   - "Reference_sd" is the meausrement error of that observation, following the same guidelines

 These variables represent the minimal set of variables necessary to apply a Bayesian multilevel mixture model to a dataset (minus the three variables noted as clarifying labels).
 Note that the application code, as written, expects these particular variable names.
-Again, the "data_cleaning.R" script can help create the numeric codes (Specimen_No, Element_Portion, Measurement_Set) that the Stan model expects.
+Again, the "data_cleaning.R" script can help create the numeric codes (Specimen_No, Element_Portion, Dimension) that the Stan model expects.
 These are done automatically by translating the clarifying labels into factors, which means the numeric codes follow alphabetical order.
 However, you can set up your own order if you want the numeric codes to be in a different order (e.g., one that mirrors anatomical position).

 ### Running the model (single assemblage)